hmrc/vat-service-guide/source/documentation/set-up.html.md

 7. Business agrees to the terms of participation
 8. Business waits 24 hours to see if it is approved to sign up

-### Sole trader can sign up

-If you have previously done this you will not be asked again.

-Please Note: The link to ‘Choose accounting software’ will remain inactive until the point of leaving Controlled Go Live.

-### Limited company able to sign up

-Please Note: The link to ‘Choose accounting software’ will remain inactive until the point of leaving Controlled Go Live.
+> Note: The link to ‘Choose accounting software’ on the sign-up confirmation page will remain inactive until VAT (MTD) leaves Controlled Go Live.

 ## Choose software